lllyasviel/ControlNet/train.md

 Stable diffusion is trained on billions of images, and it already knows what is "cyan", what is "circle", what is "pink", and what is "background".

-But is does not know the meaning of that "Control Image (Source Image)".
+But it does not know the meaning of that "Control Image (Source Image)".
 Our target is to let it know.

 ## Step 1 - Get a dataset